colin-combe/complex-portal-events/README.md

 ### Demo

-* Run `bower install` for convenience (installs backbone-events-standalones and underscore)
+* Run `bower install` for convenience (installs backbone-events-standalone and underscore)
 * Open index.html in your browser
 * Hover over the table while viewing the console